API Orchestration: Definition, Benefits, Elements, Tools, Examples & How to Manage Its Workflows

 Many enterprise processes, particularly those worth automating, can cause catastrophic damage to your business should they fail.
 For example, suppose you use APIs to connect with business partners and you send an order that doesn't make it to a vendor or customer.
 In that case, you want to know immediately, or it could invalidate orders or result in chargebacks or other fees.
 Any orchestration solution must provide ongoing monitoring and error notifications so you know if and when a process breaks and can quickly troubleshoot any issues.
 CData Arc comes with extensive monitoring and troubleshooting capabilities, as well as automatic retries.

-Retries
+6. Retries

 Some API integration problems are the result of temporary conditions like network outages.
 An API Orchestration layer can retry failed transactions to smooth over these temporary problems and ensure data resumes flowing as soon as possible.

-Authentication & API Security
+7. Authentication & API security

 APIs support different authentication mechanisms, ranging from simple user-password credentials to multi-step OAuth flows.
 An API Orchestration layer helps abstract away these differences to keep the focus on the data.
 CData Arc can be used to handle OAuth flows between APIs, enabling granular permissions control so only the right people have access to your APIs and the underlying data.

-Caching
+8. Caching

 Some APIs limit application requests, resulting in sluggish performance.
 An API Orchestration layer can help solve this problem by caching datasets that are not likely to change frequently.
 For example, if a PO comes in and you want to insert it into your ERP system, the ERP may require you to look up product IDs for all the items in the PO.
 Storing these IDs in a local cache means you don't have to retrieve them from Salesforce, so you can make fewer round-trips API requests, limiting them only to retrieving updates.

-Example: Orange County Web to Salesforce
+Example: Connecting Orange County web portal to Salesforce through API orchestration

-A recent example of the API Orchestration capabilities of CData Arc comes to us from Orange County, California, where the county government needed an easy way to connect their web portal with Salesforce.
+A recent example of the API orchestration capabilities of CData Arc comes to us from Orange County, California, where the county government needed an easy way to connect their web portal with Salesforce.
 Orange County needed a process to accept web form order requests from their website and turn them into action items inside Salesforce.

 On the surface, inserting order data into Salesforce seems straightforward, however the specific constraints of the Salesforce platform make this a multi-step operation.
 Inserting order data is really a combination of inserting orders and inserting a collection of order items attached to each order in a one-to-many relationship.
 This operation requires inserting an order, inserting items, and then linking those objects based on unique identifiers that the Salesforce platform returns.
 Fortunately, the API orchestration capabilities of CData Arc dramatically simplify this task, making it easy to map data directly from order data to Salesforce objects and handling the process of linking data transparently.